 Biography

-While at UCF, she has been the recipient of the Dean’s Fellowship (2024) and the Indiana University- Lilly Library Mendel Fellowship (2025) to support her current research.
-She has also participated in Season 9 of the Cape Canaveral Archaeological Mitigation Project (CCAMP) as a Crew Chief.
+While at UCF, Dr. Richards received the Dean’s Fellowship (2024) and the Indiana University Lilly Library Mendel Fellowship (2025) in support of her research.
+She also participated in Season 9 of the Cape Canaveral Archaeological Mitigation Project (CCAMP) as a Crew Chief.

 • Historical Archaeology